Hawaii Water Quality at a Glance

 Honolulu Water Quality

 Comprehensive analysis of Honolulu Board of Water Supply, Hawaii’s largest water utility serving nearly one million customers across Oahu.
-Includes information on groundwater sources, treatment processes, PFAS monitoring, and infrastructure modernization efforts.
+Includes information on groundwater sources, treatment processes, PFAS monitoring, Red Hill remediation, and infrastructure modernisation efforts.

-Additional Hawaiian city reports coming soon as we expand our coverage to include Hilo, Kailua-Kona, and other major population centers across the island chain.
+Additional Hawaiian city reports coming soon as we expand coverage to include Hilo, Kailua-Kona, and other major population centres.
+In the meantime, explore nearby states such as California water quality or check our national water quality database for comparison data.

 Frequently Asked Questions

-Most of Hawaii’s public water systems meet federal drinking water standards, but several Oahu communities have detected PFAS contamination requiring ongoing monitoring.
+Most of Hawaii’s public water systems continue to meet federal drinking water standards, but several Oahu communities are subject to active PFAS monitoring and mandatory public notification.

 How can I find out about my local water quality in Hawaii?